‘Romeo & Juliet’ stars’ lawsuit over 1968 film’s teen nude scene tossed

 Despite those assurances, they were filmed in the nude without their knowledge, in violation of California and federal laws against indecency and the exploitation of children, the suit alleged.

 Zeffirelli told them they must act in the nude “or the Picture would fail” and their careers would be hurt, the suit said.
-The actors said that the opposite occurred, that neither had the career the film’s success suggested, and that each suffered emotional damage and mental anguish for decades.
+The actors said that the opposite occurred, that neither had the career the film’s success suggested, and that the fraud, sexual abuse and sexual harassment they underwent caused them emotional damage and mental anguish for decades.
 They had sought more than $500 million in damages.

 The judge, though, found that the plaintiffs “cherry-picked” from the law and failed to provide legal authority for why it should apply to “purported works of artistic merit, such as the award-winning film at issue here.”